Poor traits

 October 2010

-A monochrome pink woman inexplicably ascends from a wheat field,
+A monochrome pink woman inexplicably ascends from a wheat field, surrounded by irises, under a starry night sky.

 Vincent Van Gogh, 1889